Hall of Mosses Trail: An Amazing Hike in Olympic National Park

 But this time, the place came alive in the rain, and I couldn’t pull myself away.

 Overall, the Hall of Mosses is a 1.2-mile loop that brings you slightly uphill to start into a lush forest with tons of moss hanging around.
 Hence the name.
-As you’re hiking the loop, it’s predominately flat and is on well-packed dirt (unless it’s raining, then it is puddles).
+As you’re hiking the loop, it’s predominantly flat and is on well-packed dirt (unless it’s raining, then it is puddles).

 Usually, the Hoh Rainforest is crowded – especially on weekends in the summer – but midweek on a rainy day, only a dozen or so people were enjoying the Hall of Mosses with me.
 I just hung around and soaked in the views (and the raindrops) and had a wonderful day!